 So, to keep a steady flow of fish running into the processing facility, Oranjevis uses a state-of-the-art pneumatic conveying offloading system that allows vessels to unload their haul (anywhere between 120 and 300 tons of pelagic fish per boat) and get back out to sea in as short a timeframe as possible.

 It’s inside the factory that Oranjevis faces its greatest challenge.

 With its previous SCADA system, Oranjevis regularly ran into problems recovering from system faults inside the factory.
 When a fault occurred, operators were required to assess up to 23 different monitors in order to understand what went wrong.
 Only then could they restore the factory to its normal state of operation.

 These sudden periods of downtime resulted in a decrease in throughput and overall product quality, which was unacceptable.
 Something had to change, so Oranjevis sought a new system to address the challenges it had been experiencing.
 The goal was to implement a highly scalable new system that automatically tracked and reported faults to minimize downtime.

 Oranjevis ultimately got more than it bargained for with its AVEVA solution.
-Currently running System Platform, InTouch, Alarm Adviser, and Historian, Oranjevis now operates with greater consistency and situational awareness than ever before, resulting in higher quality of product, and quality of life for its operators.
+Currently running System Platform, InTouch, and Historian, Oranjevis now operates with greater consistency and situational awareness than ever before, resulting in higher quality of product, and quality of life for its operators.
 In fact, Oranjevis reduced its monitor count by 80%.
 Operators now have more visibility than ever with only 4 screens (down from 23).

 As a result, operator response time to critical alarms has drastically increased, as has the ability to configure and disseminate production reports to relevant staff.
 In terms of bottom line figures, Oranjevis has increased production by 20% since partnering with AVEVA.